Fay Gale: Recognition

 She was the first woman pro-vice-chancellor, University of Adelaide, and the first vice-chancellor of the University of Western Australia.
 This was the first appointment of a woman in WA and the second in Australia, but it was the first to either a sandstone or Group of Eight university.

 She was the first woman elected president of the Institute of Australian Geographers and the first woman elected president of the Australian Vice-Chancellors Committee.

 She was the first woman elected president of the Academy of the Social Sciences in Australia, having been elected Fellow in 1978.

 She was the first woman chair of the Festival of Perth Board.

 She was also the first woman elected to the council of the Association of Commonwealth Universities and the first woman elected president of the Association of Asian Social Science Research Councils.
 She was also the first woman elected patron of the Association of Tertiary Education Management, Australia and New Zealand.

 The University of Western Australia offers a fellowship for academics wishing to study overseas in her name – Fay Gale Fellowships.

 The Academy of the Social Sciences in Australia has instituted (2008) The Fay Gale Annual Lecture which provides for a public lecture honouring a distinguished woman social scientist from among the Academy Fellows.

+In December 2009, the University of Adelaide established The Fay Gale Centre for Research on Gender.